What to know about getting the COVID-19 vaccine

 When do I get vaccinated after I tested positive for COVID-19?
 Accordion Closed

-The CDC states that you are able to get vaccinated when you complete your isolation for COVID-19.
+The CDC states that you are able to get vaccinated when you complete your isolation for COVID-19 and symptoms are improving.
 If you have had antibody treatment or convalescent plasma, you are recommended to wait for 90 days from treatment before getting vaccinated.
-Our medical providers typically recommend delaying vaccination for at least 30 days and up to 90 days.
-Waiting 6 weeks to get the first vaccine will put you on schedule to get the second shot at 10 weeks, so your body should start producing antibodies as the immunity from the infection decreases.
-Another good reason to wait is because your immune system is very activated after the infection and you might have more side effects from getting the vaccine.
 If you would like to discuss personal recommendations for what is best for you individually, we encourage you to schedule a telehealth appointment with your provider.

 How do I print a copy of my immunizations?
 Accordion Closed